What does a typical workday involve?

 What is the on-call system for house officers?

-A meal allowance, redeemable at the hospital cafeteria, is provided to on-call residents at Albany Medical Center Hospital; at VAMC, meals are provided free of charge in the cafeteria.
+A meal allowance, redeemable at the hospital cafeteria, is provided to on-call residents at Albany Medical Center Hospital; at Stratton VA Medical Center, meals are provided free of charge in the cafeteria.

 What is the night float system?